bDunph/ImmersAV/README.md

 ImmersAV by Bryan Dunphy

-ImmersAV is an open source toolkit for immersive audiovisual composition.
-It's aim is to provide well defined areas for generating audio and visual material.
-Parameters and data can be mapped from any part of the application to any other part.
-The audio engine is built using the Csound API.
-The visuals are created in OpenGL fragment shaders.
+ImmersAV is an open source toolkit for immersive audiovisual composition using interactive machine learning techniques.

+Aims:
+- Provide well defined, independent areas for generating audio and visual material.
+- Provide a class that can be used to generate, send and receive data from:
+    - machine learning algorithms
+    - VR hardware sensors
+    - audio and visual processing engines
+- Allow for direct rendering on a VR headset.

 Dependencies:
 - OpenVR
 - Csound6